Horadmard/Horadmard/README.md

 ## 🌱 I'm currently learning

-- Machin Learning Algorithms
+- API and Documentation of platforms
-- Some Cryptography and Compression Algorithms
+- Linux commands and server-side stuff
 - Working on Information and Coding Theory
 - Python Basics